Why Do Methodists Sprinkle in Baptism? Get the Facts

 Infant baptism

-Although Baptists understand baptism differently than Methodists, they still believe that it should occur publicly.
+Baptists understand baptism differently than Methodists, yet they still believe it should occur publicly.
 Once a person is baptized, the church body should hold them accountable to the Christian life that they have identified with.
 [2] (Also see Do All Denominations Baptize?)

-Because baptism should be an expression of inward change, Baptists do not believe that infant baptism is “baptism” at all.
+Because baptism should express inward change, Baptists do not believe infant baptism is “baptism” at all.
 Therefore, if a person was baptized as an infant in a different church tradition, they should be baptized again because their previous baptism did not reflect that person’s decision to follow Christ.

 This, so the argument goes, would almost certainly include both infants and young children.